timjogorman/RicherEventDescription/guidelines.md

 Our three different degrees are N/A, MST, and LTL.
 N/A is used where there is no need to mark either of the other two degrees on the EVENT, and is the default value for degree.
-These are used when there has been ``a little'' of an event, or a large (but not complete) change:
+These are used when there has been "a little" of an event, or a large (but not complete) change:

 - She was only slightly *injured* by the blast.
 (LTL)